susanzhang233/susanzhang233.github.io/_posts/2021-12-9-mollykill1.0.md

 true['length'] = df_length #create a new column containing each molecule's length
 ```

-    /Users/feishu/opt/anaconda3/envs/my-rdkit-env/lib/python3.7/site-packages/ipykernel_launcher.py:1: SettingWithCopyWarning:
-    A value is trying to be set on a copy of a slice from a DataFrame.
-    Try using .loc[row_indexer,col_indexer] = value instead

-    See the caveats in the documentation: https://pandas.pydata.org/pandas-docs/stable/user_guide/indexing.html#returning-a-view-versus-a-copy
-      """Entry point for launching an IPython kernel.

 ```python
 true = true[true['length']>num_atoms] #Here we leave only the ones longer than 6 input_df = true['smiles']